Skip to main content

 Drink bottled or purified water only

-Tap water is not safe to drink in most areas of Uganda.
-Always use bottled water with intact seals, or purify water through boiling or filtration systems before consumption.
+Tap water is not safe to drink in most parts of Uganda.
+Stick to bottled water with the seal intact, or boil or filter water before you drink it.

 HIGH